-1.1.4 Rotary-Screw - Load/Unload Control
+1.1.2 Load/No-Load (Dual) Control

-Load/unload controls require significant storage receiver volume and operate a compressor at full capacity until the unload pressure (cutout) set point is reached.
+Load/no-load or dual controls, also known as constant-speed controls, require storage receiver volume and operate a compressor at full capacity until the unload pressure (cutout) set point is reached.
 The compressor then unloads and blows down the oil separator and operates at minimum power while producing no air.
-Oil-free screw compressors nearly instantly unload due to no oil separator blowdown.
-The air loss associated with blowing down the oil separator is also eliminated.

-1.1.5 Rotary-Screw - Variable-Displacement Control
+1.1.3 Variable-Displacement Control

 Variable-displacement controls change compressor capacity by opening ports in the compressor that limit the amount of the cylinder or air-end that is used for compression.
-This can be implemented in either discrete steps (e.g., 50%, 75%, and 100%) or by continuously varying capacity.
+This can be implemented in either discrete steps (e.g. 50%, 75%, and 100%) or by continuously varying capacity.
 Compressor-specific power is typically good within the variable displacement range, but these compressors typically have a limited turndown range.
-At minimum turndown, the compressor commonly uses inlet modulation to further reduce flow, resulting in poor specific power, or kilowatt (kW) per CFM.
+At minimum turndown, the compressor commonly uses inlet modulation to further reduce flow, resulting in poor specific power (kW/CFM).

-1.1.6 Rotary-Screw - Variable-Speed Control
+1.1.4 Variable-Speed Control